Structure and Components of DNA

 3′-5′ phosphodiester bonds

-Phoshpodiester bond is present between the 5’-hydroxyl group and the 3’-hydroxyl group of the deoxypentose of the nucleotides.
+A phosphodiester bond links the 3′ carbon of one sugar to the 5′ carbon of the next, through a phosphate group.
 The phosphate group joins these hydroxyl groups in the adjacent nucleotides.
 In the DNA, the sequences are encoded in the 5′ end to the 3′ end of the chain.
 E.g., 5’-ATGC-3′

 Nitrogenous bases